Joining Modality Partnership

 General Practices across the country have been under great pressure.
 Demand has sky-rocketed and Haydock Medical Centre has also been stretched thin with Dr Breach being the only remaining partner out of 10 partners (across the 2 former practices).
 The practice has struggled to recruit and there is no simple answer to this.
 It is difficult to find staff in this current climate and it takes time to train people but with the help of Modality Partnership, we aim to build a more resilient team and deliver improved services.

-There was a lot of confusion at first as to what Modality Partnership stood for with initial fears that the merger was a form of privatisation and distant from the values of the NHS.
+There was a lot of confusion at first as to what Modality Partnership stood for with initial fears that this was a form of privatisation and distant from the values of the NHS.
 This is far from the case.
 Modality Partnership is an award-winning NHS super partnership made up of GP practices who continue to be owned by local GP partners.
 All that sets them apart from other traditional NHS partnerships is that they are a lot bigger.
 They have 130 partners across 49 sites looking after around half a million patients.
 Through their commitment to the NHS values and belief in cooperation and working together, Modality have successfully transformed many GP practices nationally.

 It was clear from feedback that improving access needs to be a priority.
 There was frustration regarding long waiting times for getting through to reception on the phone and a lack of appointments.
 The meeting also highlighted poor communication from the practice to the patients as an opportunity for improvement.
 There was a lack of awareness on certain services on offer.
 For some time now, Haydock has employed 3 specialist mental health nurse practitioners, 3 advanced nurse practitioners, a diabetes specialist nurse and a family planning specialist nurse – which some patients attending the event did not know about.